 Ponchos or Raincoats

-We prefer everyone have their own poncho or raincoat rather than carrying around and sharing umbrellas.
+We prefer that everyone has their own poncho or raincoat rather than carrying around and sharing umbrellas.
 (Regular-sized umbrellas are allowed inside the parks, though!)
 Ponchos provide a bit more coverage, especially if there’s any wind that’s blowing rain in different directions.
 If you don’t have any or froget to pack yours, Disney gift stores have ponchos a-plenty for sale if you find yourself in a pinch.
 But you can save money if you buy them in advance at dollar stores, Walmart or multi-packs from Amazon.
 Just be sure to dry off all ponchos or umbrellas at the end of the day to prevent mold and mildew from forming.

 Quick-Dry Clothing and Proper Footwear

 For the summer months, avoid bringing a suitcase full of thick cotton T-shirts and jeans.
 Instead, opt for lightweight clothes or any fabrics that breathe well and wick away moisture.
 It’s not fun stepping inside an air-conditioned queue, restaurant or gift shop for cover, only to start shivering because you’re soaked to the bone.
-As for footwear, bring water-resistant shoes that are good for walking and have good grip (so you don’t slip on wet surfaces!), along with an extra pair of socks (nobody likes soggy flippers).
+As for footwear, bring water-resistant shoes that are good for walking and have a good grip (so you don’t slip on wet surfaces!), along with an extra pair of socks (nobody likes soggy flippers).

 Stroller Rain Cover